LCOS's Response to the Covid-19 Pandemic

 Last March we moved all our worship services online.
 But now...

 We have resumed both Saturday worship indoors in our chapel at 5:30 pm, and Sunday morning worship in our sanctuary at 10 am.
 Masks and distancing are no longer required at either service, though they are encouraged.
 We have still modified our services somewhat to provide a safer environment, and will continue slowly easing our guidelines as the situation improves.

 Sunday worship services will still be livestreamed and available to watch online.
-You can check out our Youtube Channel for the videos each week, or find them on our Sermons and Worship Videos page.
+You can find them on our Sermons and Worship Videos page.
 We will post the most recent worship video to our homepage as well.
 Or subscribe to our newsletter and we will email you each week with a a link to get the worship folder, a link to our livestream on Facebook for that week, and other worship resources.

 OUR BUILDING AND GROUNDS-